CDCgov/prime-reportstream/prime-router/docs/proposals/0019-website-api-payload-structure.md

 | 500  | Internal Server Error | Unhandled exception                                                                              | Catch-all for all unhandled exceptions                             |

 NOTE: This table does not include common HTTP response codes commonly used as navigation signals, such as `301 Moved Permanently` or `308 Permanent Redirect`, which are not currently applicable to the website due to its single-page application (SPA) approach.
 This may change in the future if we migrate to a more traditional website architecture.

-### HTTP methods

-There are no proposed changes to how we're using HTTP methods at the moment.
-However, for all mutating methods (`POST`, `PUT`, `PATCH`, `DELETE`), we should return the entire modified record with all data through a `200 OK` rather than subsets of data or a `204 No Content`.
-This is slightly atypical behavior, but it helps simplify request bookkeeping on the website.

 ### Req/res structures